-American journalist-turned bookshop owner Griffin Shea is the owner of Bridge Books (launched 2016), an independent downtown bookshop that focuses on selling new and used books by local authors with two branches - one on Commissioner Street across the street from the historic Rand Club, and a gorgeous new space looking onto the lush gardens at The Cosmopolitan in Maboneng.
+American journalist-turned bookshop owner Griffin Shea is the owner of Bridge Books (launched 2016), an independent downtown bookshop that focuses on selling new and used books by local authors, based around the corner from the historic Rand Club.

 Passionate about getting books to more readers, through his bookshop Bridge Books and through his work in helping establish downtown Joburg's new Literary District, Griffin is constantly dreaming up new ways of helping Joburg's literary culture to continue to thrive.